 Starting in the Laos capital, Vientiane (which in itself feels like a large town), you get a glimpse of commercial Laos before plunging south into narrow river valleys that cut through limestone hills.

-The drives are long and the valleys can feel endless, but you can stop at riverside villages that rarely see a new face, or take a boat into the yawning mouth of Kong Lor Cave.
-So unexplored is this region that I was one of the first visitors to camp in Nam Theun National Protected Area, a rich ecosystem of evergreen forest, pine stands, cloudforest and riverine wetlands.
+The drives are long and the valleys can feel endless, but you can stop at traditional riverside villages along the way, or take a boat into the yawning mouth of Kong Lor Cave.
+So unexplored is this region that I was one of the first visitors to camp in Nam Theun National Protected Area, a rich ecosystem of evergreen forest, pine stands, cloudforest, and riverine wetlands.

-As you continue to drive south, the Laotian landscape flattens out as the Mekong and its tributaries thread in.
-This was once the Kingdom of Champasak, and you’ll see remnants of colonial-era buildings and once-grand temples between wooden-stilt houses.
+As you continue to drive south, the Laos landscape flattens out as the Mekong and its tributaries thread in.
+This was once the Kingdom of Champasak, and you’ll see remnants of once-grand temples between wooden-stilted houses and buildings dating back to the French colonial period.

 After crossing into Cambodia, you’re a short drive from the border town of Preah Vihear.
-It’s newly opened to visitors after a long-running dispute between Cambodia and Thailand for ownership of nearby Wat Phou Temple.
 This 9th-century Khmer complex leads onto the Angkor Road, an ancient trade route you can follow to Siem Reap.

 Highlights of the journey:

-- In Nam Theun, you enter the park by longtail boat (there are no roads) and stay on a sandy riverbank, with the opportunity to hike through the surrounding deciduous forest.
+• In Nam Theun, you enter the park by longtail boat (there are no roads) and stay on a sandy riverbank, with the opportunity to hike through the surrounding deciduous forest.
 Wat Phou Temple has what I wish Angkor did — barely a visitor in sight.
-You’re greeted by one of the guards who care for it, or their children (their families live on-site).

 My inside tip